Kristupasc/DeepCASE-Dashboard/README.md

 Follow the instructions displayed in the command line.
 The web interface will guide you through the rest.
 For more help, you can consult the user manual page.

 ## Notes
-* Currently, the dash app runs with INFO logging level.
-To change the logging level, you can uncomment the lines in the `app.py` file above the `run_server` function.
+* Currently, the dash app runs with ERROR logging level.
+To change the logging level, modify the main function of the `app.py` file.
 * The `docker-compose.yml` file can be modified to suit your needs.
 For example, you can change the port mapping or add environment variables.
 * To enable dash's debug mode, change the `run_server` function in `app.py` to: `app.run_server(host='0.0.0.0', port=8050, debug=True)`